 To report a snow or ice covered sidewalk please call the City Services Center at 755-3110.
 Please have the property address available.

 Other Winter Weather Reminders

 Occasionally, snow plowing can result in damage to mailboxes.
 A few things can be done to minimize the chance that your mailbox is damaged this winter season.
 First, make sure your mailbox is installed according to federal and state guidelines.
-The front of the mailbox must be 6 - 9 inches from the curb and the bottom of the mailbox must be 42 - 48 inches from the ground.
-Second, make sure the post of your mailbox is securely place in the ground and that it is free of rot, rust, or corrosion.
+The front of the mailbox must be 6 - 9 inches behind the curb and the bottom of the mailbox must be 42 - 48 inches from the ground.
+Second, ensure that the post of your mailbox is securely place in the ground and that it is free of rot, rust, or corrosion.